9lbw/zbox/README.md

 ## what is this

-zutils is a single multicall binary that can behave as different unix utilities depending on how its invoked
+zbox is a single multicall binary that can behave as different unix utilities depending on how its invoked
 you can either call it directly with a command name or symlink it to create individual utility binaries
 the goal is to eventually implement most of the posix standard utilities while maintaining compatibility